Questions To Ask A Business Broker Before Hiring Them

 Why are Audited Financial Statements Lacking in Privately-Held Companies?

-Preparing an audited financial statement is expensive and, as a result, many companies that have not gone public simply forego the expense.
-On the other hand, publicly held companies reveal much more information regarding their finances as well as a range of other kinds of information.
+Preparing an audited financial statement is expensive, and many companies that have not gone public simply forego the expense.
+On the other hand, publicly held companies reveal much more information about their finances and a range of other kinds of information.

-Compared to a privately-held company, a publicly held company can often seem like an “open book.”
-Buyers are left with the proposition of having to dig out a lot more information from a privately-held company in order to assess whether or not a valuation or price is accurate.
+Compared to a privately held company, a publicly held company can often seem like an “open book.”
+Buyers are left with the proposition of having to dig out a lot more information from a privately held company to assess whether or not a valuation or price is accurate.

 What Can You Do to Overcome this Factor?